LeTHaLOp17/Farmers-Mart/README.md

 # Farmers-Mart
-Here is a professional and well-structured README template in English for your Farmers-Mart project:

-***

-# Farmers-Mart

 ## About The Project
 Farmers-Mart is a web-based marketplace platform that connects farmers directly with consumers.
 This project aims to help farmers sell their produce without intermediaries, ensuring better prices and fresh products for buyers.